justinjest/python-essentials/lessons/04Data Wrangling and Aggregation.md

 Merging on both 'ID' and 'Date': This allows you to ensure that the rows are only merged when both conditions match, i.e., the same ID and the same Date. how='inner': This ensures that only the rows with matching values in both DataFrames are included in the result.

 ## **Explanation:**
 The merge() function combines two DataFrames based on a common column.
 Here, it's merging df1 and df2 on the 'ID' column using an inner join, meaning only rows with matching 'ID' values from both DataFrames will appear in the result.
+You can also use the join() function.
+This matches on index values, instead of the values in one or several key columns.

 ### **Example: Using `join()`**
 ```python